-If you have already confirmed your intent to participate (on the online system), you must contact the program admin, in writing, to request withdrawal from the program, and to avoid possible financial penalties.
-Please refer to the timeline for your intended semester of participation to review financial deadlines (this information can be found on the Main Page of the UTLA website and the "Before you Go" section of the website).
+If you have already confirmed your intent to participate (on the online system), you must contact the program administrator, in writing, to request withdrawal from the program, and to avoid possible financial penalties.
+Please refer to the timeline for your intended semester of participation to review financial deadlines (dates and information can be found on the Main Page of the UTLA website and the "Before you Go" section of the website).
 Please include your UT EID and the semester you intend to withdraw from in your email.

 If you have NOT confirmed your intent to participate (on the online system), simply log in to the system and decline the offer.

 I received an offer to participate in the program, and for various reasons, I now want to change to a different semester.
 Can I change my semester of participation?

 What if I haven't taken 3 hours of coursework in Radio-Television-Film, my GPA drops below the required GPA, or my disciplinary record changes before my semester of participation?

 Eligibility checks are run for all accepted students up until the semester of participation.
 If you think you will not be able to meet the eligibility requirements the semester prior to participation (when the payment schedule kicks in), or if your status at the university changes for any reason (enrollment, disciplinary, or otherwise) contact the UTLA Center immediately.
-Do not wait for your acceptance to be rescinded, or you may incurr financial penalties based on your date of withdrawal.
+Do not wait for your acceptance to be rescinded, or you may incur financial penalties based on your date of withdrawal.
 No exceptions will be made.

 When would I be subject to paying an additional $500 fee?